Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 (Re)initiate Nextcloud to a clean configuration.

 ## nc-limits
-Configure system limits for NextCloudPlus.
+Configure system limits for NextCloudPi.

 > **Note** that `MAXFILESIZE` can be at maximum `2G` for now, due to limitation of 32bit php.